spatialos/gdk-for-unity/docs/projects/template-fps/tutorial.md

 * View all entities in the inspector from your browser: http://localhost:21000/inspector/
 * Click Play in your Unity editor (if you have the `FPS-Development` scene open) to play the game.

 You'll know it's worked if you can see a `HealthPickup` entity in the inspector, and find a floating health pack when running around in-game.
+But currently they just sit there, inert.
+If you walk into them then nothing happens.
+Let's fix that!

 Our next step will be to add some game logic to the health pack so that it reacts to player collisions and grants them health.

 <%(#Expandable title="How does the Inspector decide the entity name?")%>In your entity template function the compulsory `Metadata` component required a string as a parameter, and we gave it "HealthPickup", but could have used any string.
 The metadata is intended to be a friendly identifier for the entity type, and as such is used by the Inspector to label your entity.<%(/Expandable)%>

+# Adding health pack logic

+// Where is the logic going to run?